dan71853/EmbeddedExperiments/Projects/Memory_and_Storage/EEPROM/README.md

 The write enable is software controlled through the status register, unlike the pin on the I2C version.
 But there is also a hold function which I want to better understand.

 Need to test max read and write speeds.

+### Parallel EPROM M27C512
+[Datasheet](https://media.digikey.com/pdf/data%20sheets/st%20microelectronics%20pdfs/m27c512.pdf), Looks like there is an output enable and a chip enable.

+It is 5V so make sure a level shifter is used.
+Will need to do a lot of research into how to use this.
+Will do this when it arrives.

 # Project Ideas